FabCat2018/Final_Year_Project/README.md

+**Index of Files Included**
+* Source Code Files:
+    * myapp
+    * web_scraper
+    * .gitignore
+    * db.sqlite3
+    * manage.py
+    * requirements.txt
+* Web App Architecture Diagram
+* Web App Wireframe Design
+* Original dataset used for recommender system: Amazon_Video_Games_Ratings.csv

+***As the system is an un-deployed web app, follow the instructions below to run the system***

 **How to Setup the Project**
-* Extract the ZIP file to the desired location
+* Extract the ZIP file's inner folder to the desired location
 * (Optional) Create a virtual Python environment
     * Install Anaconda (https://docs.anaconda.com/anaconda/install/)
-    * Run the following commands in the folder where the ZIP was extracted, using the Anaconda shell:
+    * Run the following commands in the folder where the content was extracted, using the Anaconda shell:
         * `conda create --name <name> python=3.7`
         * `conda activate <name>`

 **How to Run the Project**

-* *First time running the project*: Run the following commands using the shell in the folder the ZIP was extracted into:
+* *First time running the project*: Run the following commands using the shell in the folder the content was extracted into:
     * `pip install --upgrade pip`
     * `pip install -r requirements.txt`
 * Run the following command to start the local server: `python manage.py runserver`